The German Dative Case: The Complete Quick-and-Easy Guide

 Plural Definite Article

-Ich habe den Hunden das Fleisch gefüttert.
-(I fed the meat to the dogs.)
+Ich habe den Eltern die Bilder gezeigt.
+(I showed the photos to the parents.)

 Masculine Indefinite Article